Maureen McGovern: Later career

 She created, along with Philip Himberg, a one-woman biographical musical Carry It On which premiered at Geva Theatre Center October 12 – November 14, 2010.

 In 2012, she was listed as a guest star with The Fabulous Palm Springs Follies at the Plaza Theatre in Palm Springs, California.

 McGovern was scheduled to headline the North Coast Men's Chorus 30th Anniversary Concert on March 24, 2018, at the KeyBank State Theatre in Cleveland, Ohio.

-On August 19, 2022, McGovern announced that she has been diagnosed with posterior cortical atrophy, a form of dementia, and would retire from performing in concert.

-Other projects

-McGovern voiced the character of Rachel in the animated film Joseph: King of Dreams.
+Retirement from performing

+In 2021, McGovern was diagnosed with posterior cortical atrophy, which is thought to be a form of Alzheimer's disease.
+She publicly announced her diagnosis the following year, saying she would no longer perform in concert, but planned to continue working on musical projects for children, and advocating for musical therapy.
+As of 2022, she lives at a retirement community in Columbus, Ohio.